linode/docs/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/index.md

 &emsp;&emsp;&emsp;&emsp;└── variables.tf
 {{< /output >}}

-1. Initiatize the Terraform configuration for the client, review the plan, and apply it:
+1. Initialize the Terraform configuration for the client, review the plan, and apply it:

         cd ~/terraform/client1/
         terraform init